aleoestreich/aleoestreich/README.md

 ### Hi!
 I'm Alessandra! 👋

 Nice to meet you!
-I'm passionate for developing solutions that can impact people's lives!
+I'm passionate about developing solutions that can impact people's lives!
 <!--
 **aleoestreich/aleoestreich** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.